Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-Let us consider how quantum error correction can take place first assuming that the parity check measurements are noise-free.
+We first consider how quantum error correction can take place for the surface code assuming that the parity check measurements are noise-free.
 If a single $X$ error occurs on an edge in the bulk of the system, then the two plaquette operators next to it will have eigenvalue $-1$.
-The places where these plaquette eigenvalues are $-1$ are called defects.
-A string of $X$ errors will thus produce two defects at its boundary.
-If the $X$ error rate $p$ is sufficiently small, one obtains a low {\em density} of close-by defects.
+The places where these plaquette eigenvalues are $-1$ are sometimes called defects.
+A connected string of $X$ errors will produce only two defects at its boundary.
+If the $X$ error rate $p$ per qubit is sufficiently small, one obtains a low {\em density} of close-by defects.
 Such errors are correctable as defects can be locally paired without much ambiguity.
-As we know, inferring an error $E'$ which differs from the real error $E$ by only stabilizer operators, plaquette operators in this case, is harmless.
-Here it means that we decode correctly as long as $E' E$ does not represent $\overline{X}$, an $X$-string which goes from one boundary to the other.
-From this picture it is clear that there should be a finite asymptotic threshold $p_c$ for noise-free error correction.
+As we know, inferring an error $E'$ which differs from the real error $E$ by only stabilizer operators (plaquette operators in this case) is harmless.
+Here it means that we decode correctly as long as $E' E$ does not form an $X$-string ($\overline{X}$) which goes from one smooth boundary to the other smooth boundary.
+For sufficiently low rate, the operators $E'E$ will instead form small closed loops which are products of check operators.
+From this picture it may be intuitively clear that there should be a {\em finite} asymptotic threshold $p_c$ for noise-free error correction.\\

 For the bulk system the error syndrome thus gives us the location of the defects.
 A minimum-weight decoding algorithm then corresponds to finding a minimum-weight error string $E(X)$ which has these defects as end-points.
 This decoding algorithm can be implemented using Edmond's minimum-weight matching (Blossom) algorithm \cite{edmonds}.
-Ideal decoding is not minimum weight decoding, but maximum-likelihood decoding as described in Section \ref{sec:ssc}.
-One can estimate the threshold $p_c$ assuming optimal maximum likelihood-decoding by mapping the problem onto a phase transition in a 2D random-bond Ising model \cite{WHP:threshold}.
-The value for $p_c$ assuming noise-free parity checks, ideal decoding and independent $X$ errors is $p_c \approx 11\%$ \cite{dennis+:top}.
+Open-source software Autotune has been developed specifically for surface code decoding \cite{fowler+:software} and is available on GitHub.
+We should note that at the boundary of the lattice an error can produce a single defect: in a minimum-weight matching decoder one can match these defects with a possible ghost defect beyond the boundary.
+In \cite{FWH:timing} it was demonstrated {\em empirically} that the number of steps in the minimum-weight matching algorithm scales as $O(L^2)$ per round of error correction.